MattHoneycutt/SpecsFor/SpecsFor.Shouldly/_ReadMe.md

-﻿# SpecsFor.Should
+# SpecsFor.Shouldly

-Provides extensions to the Should library to work better with SpecsFor
+Provides extensions to the Shouldly library to work better with SpecsFor